Miguel Cabrera Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.56 team ERA that ranks third among all MLB pitching staffs.
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.69).

-- Twins pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).
+- The Twins allow the eighth-fewest home runs in baseball (77 total, one per game).

+- Maeda gets the start for the Twins, his fifth of the season.
+He is 0-4 with a 9.00 ERA and 14 strikeouts in 16 2/3 innings pitched.

-- His most recent time out came on Sunday against the Toronto Blue Jays, when the righty went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- His last appearance came on Wednesday, April 26 against the New York Yankees, when the right-hander tossed three innings, surrendering 10 earned runs while giving up 11 hits.

-- In nine games this season, the 25-year-old has put up an ERA of 4.70, with 8.7 strikeouts per nine innings.
-Opponents are batting .254 against him.
+- The 35-year-old has amassed an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.